 - 1 lb spaghetti (16 oz)

-- 1/4 cup fresh parsley, chopped
+- 1/4 cup fresh parsley diced

-- 1/4 cup fresh basil, chopped
+- 1/4 cup fresh basil diced

 Nutritional information is provided as an estimate.
 As it can vary due to many factors (brands used, quantities, etc.), we cannot guarantee its accuracy.